mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 Great!
 That worked.

-If I compare the output to my system's built-in `base64` utility, I can verify that it's producing the correct result:
+If I compare the output to my system's built-in `base64` utility, I can verify that my Zig application is producing the correct result:

 ```bash
 $ printf 'hello, world!' | base64